archiemartini/CV/README.md

 #### Makers Academy (march 2022-july 2022)
 - Gave me the confidence to know that I can become comfortable with complex programming concepts and languages in a matter of months, even weeks.
-- Worked in teams to both produce and learn the fundamentals of multiple full-stack projects in two-week Agile sprints.
+- Worked in teams to both produce and learn the fundamentals of multiple full-stack projects.
+- Received training in Agile processes, in order to complete projects in two-week sprints.
 - Frequently used pair-programming in order to problemsolve effeciently, and further develop my teamwork and communication skills.
-- Received extensive training in all the most valuable of computer engineering concepts, including: OOP, TDD, MVC, DDD
-- Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine